 2. Consider your interests, strengths, skills and experience.

 3. Get acquainted with the various award types and the opportunities available in specific countries.
 See Next Steps and Expressing Interest on this page.

-5. Andrew Dausch or Margaret Lamb will respond to your inquiry and will direct you to the Smith College Fulbright Moodle Site or to other relevant opportunities.
+5. Andrew Dausch or Jasmine Stork will respond to your inquiry and will enroll you in the Smith College Fulbright Moodle Site.

-7. By the end of the spring semester, you should fill out a pre-application form and begin developing drafts of your grant proposal and personal essay.
-You should share these drafts with faculty members familiar with your proposed research as well as Andrew Dausch and Margaret Lamb.
+7. By May 15, you should fill out a Fulbright Application for Support and begin developing drafts of your grant proposal and personal essay.
+You should share these drafts with faculty members familiar with your proposed research as well as Andrew Dausch and Jasmine Stork.

-8. By the second week of August, you should have your letter writers and foreign language evaluators lined up and registered in your online application.
+8. By the beginning of the second week in August, you should have your letter writers and foreign language evaluators lined up and registered in your online application.
 Research candidates should secure their host-country affiliate (research adviser) during this same week.

-9. At the end of August, you will submit a complete draft of your Fulbright application (including recommendations, evaluations and affiliate letters) for internal review by the Fellowships and Postgraduate Scholarship Program and your faculty mentor.
+9. At the end of August / beginning of September, you will submit a complete draft of your Fulbright application (including recommendations, evaluations and affiliate letters) for internal review by the Fellowships and Postgraduate Scholarship Program and your faculty mentor.

-11. The final deadline for submitting your Fulbright application will be the first or second week of October.
+11. The final deadline for submitting your Fulbright application will be the second Tuesday in October.

 12. After your application is submitted, your application will be judged by a panel of scholars who have expertise in the country to which you have applied.
 Between the end of the fall semester and the beginning of the spring semester, you will be notified if your application has been forwarded to the host country for the next round of the competition.
 The timing of final decisions runs between late February and the end of April, although some results (and decisions involving alternates) can extend into the summer.